f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h3>Device settings</h3>

 The actual connections to RF ports depends on each device to get the angles right.
-BladeRF and Pluto+ have constant corrections and do not require calibration for each new masurement.
+BladeRF and Pluto+ have constant corrections and do not require calibration for each new measurement.
 This is not the case of LimeSDR USB or XTRX however and it makes them not practical for this application.

 Known corrections and connections for some devices: